TomiG06/tinyreload/README.md

 - **No-cache headers**: Prevents browser caching of HTML
 - **Recursive watching**: Monitors all subdirectories; ignores dotfiles

+### NOTES:
+- If you are in VIM it has some problems with not ignoring some internal vim files

 ## Maybe in the future
 - Add HMR for JavaScript modules
 - Add configurable ignore patterns